Bio 8 Page | Dr. Schmeidler's HomePage | E-mail | Bio 8 Newsgroup | IVC HomePage |

 a. decreasing the activation energy

-b. increasing the overall free energy of the reaction
+b. increasing the overall free energy of the

 c. increasing the activation energy